Request Factory¶

 Upon successful creation the RequestCreated event will be logged.

-RequestFactory.createValidatedRequest(address[3] _addressArgs, uint[11] _uintArgs, bytes _callData) public payable returns (address)
+RequestFactory.createValidatedRequest(address[3] _addressArgs, uint[11] _uintArgs, bytes _callData) public payable returns (address)¶

-This function first performs validation of the provided arguments and then deploys the new TransactionRequest contract when validation succeeds.
+This function first performs validation of the provided arguments and then

-When validation fails, a ValidationError event will be logged for each validation error that occured.
+When validation fails, a ValidationError event will be logged for each

-Tracking API
+Tracking API¶

-RequestFactory.isKnownRequest(address _address) returns (bool)
+RequestFactory.isKnownRequest(address _address) returns (bool)¶

-This method will return true if the address is a TransactionRequest that was created from this contract.
+This method will return true if the address is a